Ilmenite: Paragenesis

 Ilmenite is a common accessory mineral found in metamorphic and igneous rocks.
 It is found in large concentrations in layered intrusions where it forms as part of a cumulate layer within the intrusion.
 Ilmenite generally occurs in these cumulates together with orthopyroxene or in combination with plagioclase and apatite (nelsonite).

 Magnesian ilmenite is formed in kimberlites as part of the MARID association of minerals (mica-amphibole-rutile-ilmenite-diopside) assemblage of glimmerite xenoliths.
 Manganiferous ilmenite is found in granitic rocks and also in carbonatite intrusions where it may also contain anomalously high amounts of niobium.

 Many mafic igneous rocks contain grains of intergrown magnetite and ilmenite, formed by the oxidation of ulvospinel.

 Processing and consumption

 Most ilmenite is mined for titanium dioxide production.
-In 2011, about 47% of the titanium dioxide produced worldwide was produced from this material.
 Ilmenite and titanium dioxide are used in the production of titanium metal.